openstack/governance/reference/pti/golang.rst

 communities.
 Remember these are first OpenStack projects and they follow OpenStack processes where feasible.

-Each golang project must be able to do:
+Each project with golang components must be able to do:

 - Dependency installation
 - Code style checks